erperejildo/find-restaurants/README.md

 # find-restaurants
-Find restaurants 1.5km near you.
+Find restaurants 1.5km around you and see the route on the map with your GPS.

 ## Set up